pinobatch/hello-world/Xubuntu_setup.md

 Proprietary crap
 ----------------
-I don't intend "crap" to put down the work that went into this software.
-It's just that relying on proprietary tools increases the chance of having to start over in your search for tools should a tool maintainer get [hit by a bus].
+Relying on proprietary tools increases the chance of having to start over in your search for tools should a tool maintainer get [hit by a bus].

 Get the Ubuntu .deb matching your distribution from [Dropbox].